BoltsFramework/Bolts-Android/README.md

 }
 ```

 It's similarly easy to create `saveAsync`, `findAsync` or `deleteAsync`.
-We've also provided some convenience functions to help you create tasks from straight blocks of code. `callInBackground` runs a task on our background thread pool, while `call` tries to execute its block immediately.
+We've also provided some convenience functions to help you create `Task`s from straight blocks of code. `callInBackground` runs a `Task` on our background thread pool, while `call` tries to execute its block immediately.

 ```java
 Task.callInBackground(new Callable<Void>() {